How to Choose Your Guitar Teacher

 Seeing results from your teacher’s students is very important; maybe she can refer you to one of her students.
 Talk to these students about what their playing was like before they started lessons and where they are now.
 Alternatively, ask to see before and after videos of your teacher’s students to see the results the students have achieved.

 When most people look for guitar lessons, they look at how good the teacher is at playing the guitar.
 However, this factor is one of the less important parts of a great teacher.
 (Also, it is hard for beginners to spot good players from great players).
 You need someone who can get results from you.
-One way to find that out is by looking at the results she has helped other students achieve.
-You instructor’s job is to turn you into a great player.
+One way to find that out is by looking at the results he or she has helped other students achieve.
+You instructor’s job is to turn you into a great guitar player.

-Go and meet your teacher
+Go and meet your guitar teacher

 Get in contact with the teacher, sit down with him, and find out what he is like.
 See if you get on with him, if you believe that he can help you.
 If you do not feel comfortable, your results will be hindered.
 That confidence and certainty will help you progress faster.